bioinformatics-ca/AWS_2021/AWS_2021_module_5.md

 In case the filename happens to contain any spaces, we surround $1 with double-quotes.

-Currently, we need to edit `middle.sh` each time we want to adjust the range of lines that is returned.
+Currently, we need to edit `get_tags.sh` each time we want to adjust the range of lines that is returned.
 Let’s fix that by configuring our script to instead use three command-line arguments.
 After the first command-line argument ($1), each additional argument that we provide will be accessible via the special variables `$1`, `$2`, `$3`, which refer to the first, second, third command-line arguments, respectively.

 Knowing this, we can use additional arguments to define the range of lines to be passed to head and tail respectively: